tsunami416604/azure-docs.hu-hu/articles/hdinsight/spark/apache-spark-machine-learning-mllib-ipython.md

     SELECT count(*) AS cnt FROM Predictions WHERE prediction = 1 AND (results = 'Pass' OR results = 'Pass w/ Conditions')
     ```

-1. Végül használja az alábbi kódrészletet a mintaterület **Matplotlib**használatával történő létrehozásához.
+1. Végül a következő kódrészlettel hozza létre a telket a **Matplotlib**használatával.

     ```PySpark
     %%local